Shaga-Matula/blue-pulse-pp5/README.md

 - In the context of this project, all songs have been released for perusal, but in a live environment, users would encounter 10-second samples with complete versions available for more in-depth exploration of the songs.
 The store would also greatly appreciate any feedback regarding the songs.

+# Note on song error

+- We are aware of 3 glitches in the songs, namely, 'Moving On' at 1:16, 'Puppets' at 1:11, and 'Days Like These' at 1:19.
+This is another reason we want to rerecord.

 # Table of Contents

 1. [Introduction](#introduction)